SpokaneTech/exploring_orms/README.md

 ## Has one

-- Assume one driver to one vehicle
+- A vehicle has one driver

 ![](./docs/mermaid-3-drivers.svg)